in-toto/in-toto-golang/README.md

   in-toto run [flags]

 Flags:
   -c, --cert string                       Path to a PEM formatted certificate that corresponds with
                                           the provided key.
+  -e, --exclude stringArray               path patterns to match paths that should not be recorded as 0
+                                          ‘materials’ or ‘products’.
+Passed patterns override patterns defined in environment variables or config files.
+See Config docs for details.
-  -h, --help                       help for run
-  -k, --key string                 Path to a PEM formatted private key file used to sign
+  -h, --help                              help for run -k, --key string                        Path to a PEM formatted private key file used to sign
-                                   the resulting link metadata. (passing one of '--key' or '--gpg' is required)
-      --lstrip-paths stringArray   path prefixes used to left-strip artifact paths before storing them to the resulting link metadata.
+                                          the resulting link metadata. (passing one of '--key' or '--gpg' is required) -l, --lstrip-paths stringArray          path prefixes used to left-strip artifact paths before storing them to the resulting link metadata.
 If multiple prefixes are specified, only a single prefix can match the path of any artifact and that is then left-stripped.
 All prefixes are checked to ensure none of them are a left substring of another.
   -m, --materials stringArray             Paths to files or directories, whose paths and hashes
                                           are stored in the resulting link metadata before the command is executed.
 Symlinks are followed.
   -n, --name string                       Name used to associate the resulting link metadata
                                           with the corresponding step defined in an in-toto layout.
+  -d, --metadata-directory string         directory to store link metadata (default "./") -p, --products stringArray              Paths to files or directories, whose paths and hashes
+                                          are stored in the resulting link metadata after the command is executed.
+Symlinks are followed.
+  -r, --run-dir string                    runDir specifies the working directory of the command.
+                                          If runDir is the empty string, the command will run in the calling process's current directory.
+The runDir directory must exist, be writable, and not be a symlink.
   -d, --output-directory string           directory to store link metadata (default "./") -p, --products stringArray              Paths to files or directories, whose paths and hashes
                                           are stored in the resulting link metadata after the command is executed.
 Symlinks are followed.
+      --spiffe-workload-api-path string   uds path for spiffe workload api
 ```

 ### sign